Lee Yoon-jung: 2014–2022: Career at CJ E&M as freelance director

-Her second project was television series Cheese in the Trap, adapted from a webtoon of the same name, serialized on Naver Webtoon from 2010 to 2016, although it featured an original ending since the webtoon had not been completed at the time of filming.
-Starring Park Hae-jin, Kim Go-eun, Seo Kang-joon, and Lee Sung-kyung, it aired on the cable network tvN on Mondays and Tuesdays for 16 episodes from 4 January to 1 March 2016.
-Cheese in the Trap achieved great success in both South Korea and China.
-Its distribution rights were sold to China for an impressive $125,000 per episode, making it the most expensive cable series at that time.
-The drama received accolades for its authentic portrayal of university student life, but faced backlash for deviating from the original webtoon by giving excessive attention to the second male lead and presenting an original ending that was rushed and left many viewers perplexed.
+Lee’s second project was the television series television series Cheese in the Trap, adapted from the popular Naver Webtoon of the same name.
+Because the webtoon was still in serialization during production, the drama eventually featured an original ending.
+Starring Park Hae-jin, Kim Go-eun, Seo Kang-joon, and Lee Sung-kyung, the 16-episode series aired on tvN from January 4 to March 1, 2016.
+Cheese in the Trap was a major commercial success in both South Korea and China.
+Its distribution rights were sold to Chinese platforms for a record-breaking $125,000 per episode, making it the most expensive cable series at the time of its release.
+While the drama was lauded for its authentic portrayal of university life, it later faced significant backlash.
+Viewers criticized the production for deviating from the source material, particularly regarding the perceived increased focus on the second male lead and for a rushed finale that left many audiences dissatisfied.